How to Write a Book Description That Sells: 10 Tips

 4. Write clearly, with no wasted words.

 Don’t be repetitive.
 Don’t be wordy.
-The sweet spot for a book description is about 250 words.
+The sweet spot for a book description is about 250 words, but a word count of 200 to 300 words is “normal.”
+Anything longer than that might not be able to fit on the book cover or dust jacket flaps.

 5. Use words that spark people’s emotions.